top of page

 IMG_1506.JPG

 At Tiyospaye Winyan Maka, we are dedicated to advocating for Indigenous rights and environmental justice.
-Our efforts seek to honor the original peoples through the return of Sacred ancestral lands, and serves to create opportunities for the preservation and education of local cultural heritage.
+Our efforts seek to honor the original peoples through the return of Sacred ancestral lands, and serves to create opportunities for the protection and revitalization of cultural heritage.

 We believe the power of unity will create positive change for all Nations and present us a path forward, together.
 Join us in our efforts to have the former 'Hughes Stadium' land returned to the rightful owners, the descendants of those who cared for these lands for hundreds of generations.